The Judicial Branch

 Here is a list of the seven countries that Trump proposed to temporarily ban --- and he plans to eventually 'vet them extremely'.

-In contrast, here is a list of the Muslim-majority countries --- in order by percent of the population that is Muslim (those with percent higher than 50) --- and with total Muslim population shown:
+In contrast to this puzzlingly short list, here is a list of the Muslim-majority countries --- in order by percent of the population that is Muslim (those with percent higher than 50) --- and with total Muslim population shown:

 If anyone wants to concentrate on the most Muslim-numerous countries rather than those with the highest Muslim-percentage, here is a sort of the above table by Muslim population: